TWhYNoTT/ReactJs/README.md

 npm start
 ```

-2. Open your web browser and navigate to `http://localhost:3000` to view the app.
+2. Open your web browser and navigate to `http://localhost:3001` to view the app.
+3. why port 3001 because 3000 is reserved by backend server

 That's it!
 Your React app is now set up and running.